mrhubbs/dna/README.md

 # DNA

 *This is a highly experimental project.
-The API is subject to extensive change.If you're intrigued, try it out or drop me a line.*
+The API is subject to extensive change.
+If you're intrigued, try it out or drop me a line.*

 *DNA is being developed in Python.
 It may be extended to other languages in the future.*